nigel-falco/falco-talon-testing/README.md

 ## Scale down the cluster
 ```
-eksctl scale nodegroup --cluster falco-cluster --name ng-f792a52a --nodes 0
+eksctl scale nodegroup --cluster falco-cluster2 --name ng-f792a52a --nodes 0
 ```